 Dynamically create Spring beans from groovy scripts at runtime

 Imagine the power of this approach.
-Especially when Java deployments can be quite a hassle in a multi server environment (deploying sources on the linux machines, wait for a good moment for starting/stopping the servers - which may or may not perform a sensitive operation at that time, synchronize the restart of the web servers, check log files for any errors, etc).
+Especially when Java deployments can be quite a hassle in a multi-server environment (deploying sources on the Linux machines, waiting for a good moment for starting/stopping the servers – which may or may not perform a sensitive operation at that time, synchronize the restart of the web servers, check log files for any errors, etc).

-What could be better than having your Spring beans dinamically created from the administration panel?
+What could be better than having your Spring beans dynamically created from the administration panel?
 No server restarts, no deployments.
-Just keep your Groovy scripts in the database and make any modification realtime.
+Just keep your Groovy scripts in the database and make any modifications in real-time.

-Achieving the programatic creation of Spring beans from groovy scripts can be done in four steps:
+Achieving the programmatic creation of Spring beans from groovy scripts can be done in four steps:

 2. create a bean definition using the previously loaded class